FreeRTOS/iot-reference-esp32/GettingStartedGuide.md

 - WiFi access point with access to the internet.

 ### 1.2 Software Requirements
+> **NOTE:** For convenience sake, there is an esp-idf v5.1.1 submoduled at the root of the directory, other versions on esp-idf may also be used but does not guarantee full compatibility.

 - ESP-IDF 4.4.3 or higher to configure, build, and flash the project.
 To setup for the ESP32-C3, follow Espressif's [Getting Started Guide for the ESP32-C3](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/get-started/index.html).
 - [Python3](https://www.python.org/downloads/)